fenago/pytest-quick-start-guide/testing-with-pytest/Lab_2.md

 learn about writing your own fixtures and how they work in Lab 3, pytest Fixtures, including the autouse parameter used here.

-autouse as used in our test indicates that all tests in this file will use the fixture.
-The code before the yield runs before each test; the code after the yield runs after the test.
-The yield can return data to the test if desired.
-You’ll look at all that and more in later labs, but here we need some way to set up the database for testing, so I couldn’t wait any longer to show you a fixture. (pytest also supports old-fashioned setup and teardown functions, like what is used in unittest and nose, but they are not nearly as fun.
-However, if you are curious, they are described in Appendix 5, xUnit Fixtures.)

 Let’s set aside fixture discussion for now and go to the top of the project and run our smoke test suite: